pyjarrett/septum/README.md

 Septum is a stack of applied search filters that you can push and pop interactively as you search.

-# Usage

-      add-dirs                 Adds directory to the search list. add-exts                 Adds extensions to filter by.
-      clear-dirs               Removes all directories from the search list. clear-filters            Pops all filters.
-      disable-line-numbers     Disables prefixing of lines with line numbers. enable-line-numbers      Enables prefixing of lines with line numbers. exclude-regex            Adds regex to exclude.
-      exclude-text             Adds text to exclude.
-      exit                     Exits the search program.
-      find-regex               Adds filter regex.
-      find-text                Adds filter text.
-      help                     Print commands or help for a specific command list-dirs                List the directories in the search list. list-exts                List current extensions.
-      list-filters             Lists all applied filters.
-      matching-contexts        Lists contexts matching the current filter. pop                      Pops the last applied filter.
-      quit                     Exits the search program.
-      reload                   Reloads the file cache.
-      remove-exts              Removes extensions from the search.
-      set-context-width        Sets the width of the context in which to find matches. set-max-results          Sets the maximum results returned before only the total number of results are returned. stats                    Print file cache statistics.

 ## Example

       > add-dirs D:/dev/calendon/src